 In the next screen, just type a name for the snapshot and finally click on “Take Snapshot” (Fig. 2)

 Next, you will be redirected to the Snapshots dashboard, it will show you the information of your snapshot, and the status will be “creating” (fig. 3).

 After a few minutes, your snapshot will be created (the time it takes to create the snapshot depends on the size of your database).

 Note: if your database is configured to Multi-AZ you will not suffer any I/O suspension since the backup is taken on the standby, otherwise you may suffer this issue.

 In RDS service click on Snapshots from the left menu.

-Here will be listed all your snapshots that you have taken (fig. 3), select the one that you want to restore and click on “Actions” and then on “Restore Snapshot” (fig. 4).
+Here will be listed all the snapshots that you have taken (fig. 3), select the one that you want to restore, and click on “Actions” and then on “Restore Snapshot” (fig. 4).

 You will be redirected to the Restore DB Instance screen (it is really similar from where you created a new instance) and you have to input the characteristics and settings for the instance that will be created from the snapshot.

 When you are satisfied with the specifications click on “Restore DB Instance”.

 After this, you will be redirected to the Databases section and it will show that the new instance is being created, after a few minutes the instance will be up and running.